peterxu30/petetionary/README.md

 ## Welcome to Petetionary
-Welcome to Petetionary: Pictionary tailored by Pete.
+Welcome to Petetionary: Pictionary with my special touch.
 Hit **New Word** below to generate a new word to draw!
 You've one minute to craft your materpiece.
 Make sure your audio's on, an alarm will sound when time's up.
 I ain't a baker so there are no cookies.
 Don't refresh the page or you'll lose *everything*.

 Pete's Protip: You can also play charades.